SimonMaracine/checkers-engine/engine/protocol.md

 ### GETPARAMETER `name`

-Asks the engine for that parameter value.
+Asks the engine for that parameter value and type.

 ### SETPARAMETER `name` `value`